 She is remembered as a dedicated engineer who worked long hours from morning to evening.

 Zamfirescu kept working past retirement age and didn’t fully retire until the age of 75 years old after a four-decade career, according to Neagoe.

 4. There is a street named after her

 The street where Zamfirescu lived in Bucharest was renamed after her in 1993, 20 years after her death.

 This isn’t the only way the engineer’s name still resonates today: an award named after was created in 1997.

-The “Premiul Elisa Leonida-Zamfirescu” honours female contributors to the fields of technology and science.
+The “Premiul Elisa Leonida-Zamfirescu” honors female contributors to the fields of technology and science.

 5. She was an advocate for international disarmament

-In addition to her work as a chemical engineer, Zamfirescu took a stance in favour of disarmament, according to Neagoe.
+In addition to her work as a chemical engineer, Zamfirescu took a stance in favor of disarmament, according to Neagoe.

 She filed a complaint with the disarmament committee at London’s Lancaster House, with a focus on the nuclear threat.